 - How do I find the latest schedule?

 How often are classes offered?

 Free computer classes are offered on an ongoing basis throughout the year.
 Classes are advertised on a monthly basis about one week before the first of the month.
 From month to month, class times vary in order to accommodate morning, afternoon and evening attendance during the library’s hours of operation.
 Each class is a one-time workshop and is scheduled for two to three hours of instruction and hands-on training.
 For this reason, customers are encouraged to repeat a class several times, in order to strengthen their skills, before moving on to the next level of classes.
 Our year-round schedule allows for this kind of repetition in the learning process.

 Do I have to register to attend?

 No, you do not have to register.
-All classes are available on a walk-in basis only.
+Classes are available on a walk-in basis only, unless otherwise stated.
 This means that seats will be filled on a first-come, space-available basis.
 There may be certain classes in the future that require registration.
 These classes will receive special notations both on the Web site and in the monthly calendar brochure.
 Seniors are welcome in all classes!

 What happens if I am late for class?